 The unaudited pro forma financial information in the table below summarizes the combined results of operations for Tecogen and ADGE as though the companies were combined as of the beginning of fiscal 2016.
-The pro forma financial information for all periods presented also includes the business combination accounting effects resulting from the acquisition including amorization charges and credits from acquired intangible assets and liabilities (certain of which are preliminary), and depreciation adjustments related to fair value as though the aforementioned companies were combined as of the beginning of fiscal 2016.
-The pro forma financial information as presented below is for informational purposes only and is not indicative of the results of operations that would have been achieved if the acquisition had taken place at the beginning of fiscal 2016.
+The pro forma financial information for all periods presented also includes the business combination accounting effects resulting from the acquisition including amortization charges and credits from acquired intangible assets and liabilities, and depreciation adjustments related to fair value as though the aforementioned companies were combined as of the beginning of fiscal 2016.
+The pro forma financial information had taken place at the beginning of fiscal 2016.

-Year ended December 31,
+Year ended

-2017 2016
+Dece ember 31, 2017

-Total revenues \$ 36,232,650 \$ 29,674,375
+Total revenues \$ 36,232,650

-Net income (loss) 113,255 (253,132)
+Net income (loss) 113,255

-Basic earnings (loss) per share \$ 0.01 \$ (0.01)
+Basic earnings (loss) per share \$ 0.01

-Diluted earnings (loss) per share \$ 0.01 \$ (0.01)
+Diluted earnings (loss) per share \$ 0.01

-One-time acquisition-related expenses related to the merger incurred during the period ended December 31, 2017 are not included in the unaudited pro forma financial information as they are not expected to have a continuing impact on the consolidated results.
+One-time acquisition-related expenses related to the merger incurred during the year endedDecember 31, 2017 are not included in the unaudited pro forma financial information as they are not expected to have a continuing impact on the consolidated results.